Browse this page to begin learning how to create and share Open content, or get help being openly creative!

 A current catalogue of educational technology tools and services supported at the University of Toronto (either as a central resource, or supported at the divisional or departmental level).

 An increasing number of instructors are interested in using Open courses and Open resources as the basis for inverting their teaching.
 In an inverted classroom, students are expected to review materials that would normally be presented in class, including the lecture, outside of class time.
 This frees up class time to focus on discussion, collaborative work, and engagement with the other activities that are traditionally done outside of class.
-UofT’s Online Learning Strategies group and the Centre for Teaching Support & Innovation are currently developing an Inverted Classroom Guide, so please check back soon for the active link.
+UofT’s Digital Learning Innovation group and the Centre for Teaching Support & Innovation are currently developing an Inverted Classroom Guide, so please check back soon for the active link.
 Thanks.

 A number of companies and organizations are getting into the ‘business’ of building and/or hosting environments and platforms for creating and/or delivering Open content.
 Some of these are open source while others operate on a “freemium” model (some parts are free, some parts cost).
 While the University of Toronto has many services for locally hosted Open content (see our Create section), as part of our engagement in the global Open movement, U of T is also running projects and pilots with a number of external hosting organizations.